davidanderson3/narrow-down/README.md

 ## Architecture Overview
 - **Front end** – A hand-rolled SPA in vanilla JS, HTML, and CSS.
 Each tab has a dedicated module under `js/` that owns its DOM bindings, local storage, and network calls.
 - **Auth & persistence** – Firebase Auth (Google provider) and Firestore handle user login state plus long-term storage for movies, tab descriptions, and other preferences.
 Firestore is initialized with persistent caching so the UI stays responsive offline.
-- **Server** – `backend/server.js` is an Express app that serves the static bundle, proxies external APIs (Eventbrite, Yelp, Spoonacular), and exposes helper routes for descriptions, saved movies, Plaid item creation, etc. It also normalizes responses and caches expensive calls to protect third-party rate limits.
+- **Server** – `backend/server.js` is an Express app that serves the static bundle, proxies external APIs (Eventbrite, Foursquare Places, Spoonacular), and exposes helper routes for descriptions, saved movies, Plaid item creation, etc. It also normalizes responses and caches expensive calls to protect third-party rate limits.
 - **Cloud Functions** – The `functions/` directory mirrors much of the server logic for deployments that rely on Firebase Functions instead of the local Express instance.
 - **Shared utilities** – Reusable helpers live under `shared/` (e.g., caching primitives) so both the server and Cloud Functions share a single implementation.
 - **Node scripts** – `scripts/` contains operational tooling for geodata imports, monitoring, and static asset generation.
 They rely on environment variables documented below.